eerie-project/EERIE_hackathon_2023/UM_NEMO/UM/README.md

 ## Notebooks

 * START_HERE.ipynb - simple, basic example, without a lot of explanations.
-Access to data, plot
+Access to data, plotting via Iris
+* START_HERExarray.ipynb - simple, basic example, without a lot of explanations.
+Access to data, plotting via Xarray

 ## Data collections

-The data has not been catalogued yet.
+The examples here load the files directly.
+Please see the intake catalogue example in the `UM_NEMO` directory in the level above for an example catalogue.